-As we approach Thanksgiving, the sweet smell of pumpkin fills the air!
+As we approach fall, the sweet smell of pumpkin fills the air!

 There is so much more to the fabulous vegetable that is the pumpkin.
 Why do we pigeon hold the pumpkin?
 Why do we continue to subject the pumpkin to a life of monotony?
 The institution of pumpkin pie ends here!
 Let us take back the pumpkin!

 With these 4 recipes, we give the pumpkin a chance to break free of its crusty, lattice chains!
 Click on the underlined link for the full recipe and baking directions.

 Pumpkin Streusel Swirled Cream Cheese Pound Cake from Willow Bird Baking

 “This dessert was made for autumn!
 A ribbon of pumpkin custard and cinnamon pecan streusel winds through this luxurious, rich cream cheese pound cake.
 It’s topped with maple brown sugar glaze, toasted pecans, and a dusting of cinnamon.
 The finished product is pretty as can be — and so delicious!”

 Pumpkin Spice Pull-Apart Bread with Butter Rum Glaze from Willow Bird Baking

 “This sticky, sweet pumpkin pull-apart loaf is irresistible.
 It’s made from layers of fluffy pumpkin yeast dough coated with browned butter, cinnamon, sugar, and nutmeg.
 Let it cool until it has just a hint of warmth left, drizzle on some glaze, and enjoy — preferably with the windows open to let in a crisp autumn breeze.
 Oh, and by the way, this recipe makes use of a stand mixer fitted with a dough hook, but there’s no reason you can’t knead this dough by hand.
 It’ll just take a little longer (and a little more elbow grease).”